 So saying the clergyman took a few steps towards the door in the rear of the building, then, as if recollecting himself, turned and came slowly back.
 His face was very grave.
 "He's coming," announced Miner in an undertone.
-He had been furtively watching the parson's movement.
-"Be careful, deny every-thing," he warned, moving away as the missionary approached.
+He had been furtively watching the

+"Be careful, deny everyparson's movement. thing," he warned, moving away as the missionary approached.